Skip to main content

 5.1 Appendix A Flowcharts

-5.1.1 PP concerns identified within CAMHS service
+5.1.1 Perplexing presentation concerns identified within children and adolescent mental health service

-2. RDaSH practitioner has made steps to engage with parent, carer or child to determine and provide any early help intervention or support required but PP concerns remain around the health state and functioning of child or children.
+2. Trust practitioner has made steps to engage with parent, carer or child to determine and provide any early help intervention or support required but PP concerns remain around the health state and functioning of child or children.

-4. Practitioner to inform CAMHS Consultant as the responsible consultant (RC) at this stage.
+4. Practitioner to inform CAMHS consultant as the responsible consultant (RC) at this stage.
 Responsible consultant to consider whether the parents or carers should be informed of any concerns regarding PP.

 5. CAMHS consultant, with support from Safeguarding team, to request initial health information from all medical services involved with the care of the child (and siblings if appropriate).